-- (a) Human Organ and Tissue refers to the kidney, liver, heart, lung, pancreas, bone marrow, cornea, eye, bone, skin, nerve, muscle tissues and any other human organ or tissue that may be specified by the Secretary of Health by regulation. - (b) For-profit Marketing refers to a transaction whereby a person agrees for valuable consideration, whether given or to be given to himself or to another person to the sale or supply of any human organ or tissue from his body or from the body of another person, whether before or after his death or the death of the other person, as the case maybe. - Valuable Consideration does not include the reasonable payments associated with the removal, transportation, implantation, processing, preservation, quality control and storage of a human organ or tissue or other hospitalization expenses or the expense of travel housing and last wage or funeral expenses incurred by the donor of a human organ or tissue in connection with the donation of the organ or tissue.
-It will not also include any reasonable incentives to be given by the donee or other government or non-governmental organizations; - (d) Transplant Center refers to health care facility in which transplants of organs and tissues are performed. - SEC 4.
-For-Profit Marketing.
-The for-profit marketing of human organs and tissues is hereby declared unlawful. - SEC 5.
-Human Organ and Tissue Procurement and Transplantation Network (Network).
-The Secretary of Health shall encourage the establishment and maintenance of the Human Organ and Tissue Procurement and Transplantation Network in various strategic geographical areas of the country to be determined by the Task Force as hereinafter created. - SEC 6.
+- (a) "Human Organ and Tissue" refers to the kidney, liver, heart, lung, pancreas, bone marrow, cornea, eye, bone, skin, nerve, muscle tissues, and any other human organ or tissue that may be specified by the Secretary of Health by regulation; - (b) "For-profit Marketing" refers to a transaction whereby a person agrees for valuable consideration in whatever nature or form, whether given or to be given to himself or to another person to the sale or supply of any human organ or tissue from his body or from the body of another person, whether before or after his death or the death of the other person, as the case maybe; - (c) "Valuable Consideration" does not include the reasonable payments associated with the removal, transportation, implantation, processing, preservation, quality control and storage of a human organ or tissue or other hospitalization expenses or the expense of travel housing and last wage or funeral expenses incurred by the donor of a human organ or tissue in connection with the donation of the organ or tissue.
+It will not also include any reasonable incentives to be given by the donee or other government or non-governmental organizations; - (d)."Transplant Center" refers to health care facility in which transplants of organs and tissues are performed.

+SEC 4.
+For-Profit Marketing. - The for-profit marketing of human organs and tissues is hereby declared unlawful.

+SEC 5.
+Human Organ and Tissue Transplantation Coordinating Network (Network). - The Secretary of Health shall encourage the establishment and maintenance of the Human Organ and Tissue Transplantation Coordinating Network in various strategic geographical areas of the country to be determined by the Task Force as hereinafter created.

+SEC 6.
 Composition.
-The Human Organ and Tissue Procurement and Transplantation Network shall be a non-profit entity which is not engaged in any activity not related to organ and tissue procurement, and shall have a board of directors which include representatives of organ and tissue procurement organizations. - SEC 7.
-Function of the Network.
-The Network shall establish a list of individuals in one location who needs organs or tissues, and a national system in accordance with established medical criteria, to match organs or tissues and individuals included in the list especially individuals whose immune system makes it difficult for them to readily or successfully receive organs or tissues.
+The Human Organ and Tissue Transplantation Coordinating Network shall be a non-profit entity which is not engaged in any activity not related to organ and tissue donation and transplantation, and shall have a Board of directors which include representatives of organ and tissue donation and transplantation organizations.

+SEC 7.
+Function of the Network. - The Network shall establish a list of individuals in one location who needs organs or tissues, and a national system in accordance with established medical criteria, to match organs or tissues and individuals included in the list especially individuals whose immune system makes it difficult for them to readily or successfully receive organs or tissues.